First Jewish–Roman War

-The First Jewish–Roman War (66–73/74 CE), also known as the Great Jewish Revolt, (Note: Alternatively, simply the "Great Revolt"; המרד הגדול) the First Jewish Revolt, the War of Destruction, or the Jewish War, (Note: Bellum Iudaicum) was the first of three major Jewish rebellions against the Roman Empire.
+The First Jewish–Roman War (66–73/74 CE), also known as the War of Destruction, the Great Jewish Revolt, (Note: Alternatively, simply the "Great Revolt"; המרד הגדול) the First Jewish Revolt, or the Jewish War, (Note: Bellum Iudaicum) was the first of three major Jewish rebellions against the Roman Empire.
 Fought in the province of Judaea, it resulted in the destruction of Jerusalem and the Jewish Temple, mass displacement, land appropriation, and the dissolution of the Jewish polity.

-Judaea, once independent under the Hasmoneans, fell to Rome in the first century BC.
+Judaea, once independent under the Hasmoneans, fell to the Roman Republic in the first century BCE.
 Initially a client kingdom, it later became a directly ruled province, marked by the rule of oppressive governors, socioeconomic divides, nationalist aspirations, and rising religious and ethnic tensions.
-In 66 AD, under Nero, unrest flared when a local Greek sacrificed a bird at the entrance of a Caesarea synagogue.
-Tensions escalated as Governor Gessius Florus looted the temple treasury and massacred Jerusalem's residents, sparking an uprising in which rebels killed the Roman garrison while pro-Roman officials fled.
+In 66 CE, under Nero, unrest flared when a local Greek sacrificed a bird at the entrance of a Caesarea synagogue.
+Tensions escalated as Governor Gessius Florus looted the temple treasury and massacred Jerusalem's residents, sparking an uprising during which rebels killed the Roman garrison while pro-Roman officials fled.

 To quell the unrest, Cestius Gallus, the governor of Syria, invaded Judaea but was defeated at Bethoron and a provisional government, led by Ananus ben Ananus, was established in Jerusalem.
 In 67 CE, Vespasian was sent to suppress the revolt, invading Galilee and capturing Yodfat, Tarichaea, and Gamla.
-As rebels and refugees fled to Jerusalem, the government was overthrown, leading to infighting between Eleazar ben Simon, John of Gischala and Simon bar Giora.
-After Vespasian subdued most of the province, Nero's death prompted him to depart for Rome to claim the throne.
-His son Titus led the siege of Jerusalem, which fell in the summer of 70 AD, resulting in the Temple's destruction and the city's razing.
-In 71, Titus and Vespasian celebrated a triumph in Rome, and Legio X Fretensis remained in Judaea to suppress the last pockets of resistance, culminating in the fall of Masada in 73/74 CE.
+As rebels and refugees fled to Jerusalem, the government was overthrown, and the city fell into what eventually became a three-way factional war between Eleazar ben Simon, John of Gischala and Simon bar Giora.
+After Vespasian subdued most of the province, the chaos following Nero's death led legions to proclaim him emperor, prompting his departure for Rome.
+His son Titus led the siege of Jerusalem, which fell in the summer of 70, as Roman forces destroyed the Temple and razed the city.
+In 71, Titus and Vespasian celebrated a triumph in Rome, and Legio X Fretensis remained in Judaea to suppress the last pockets of resistance, culminating in the fall of Masada in 73/74.

-The war had profound consequences for the Jewish people, with many killed, displaced, or sold into slavery.
+The war had profound consequences for the Jewish people, many being killed, displaced, or sold into slavery.
 The rabbinic sages emerged as leading figures and established a rabbinic center in Yavneh, marking a key moment in the development of Rabbinic Judaism as it adapted to the post-Temple reality.
 These events in Jewish history signify the transition from the Second Temple period to the Rabbinic period.
 The revolt also hastened the separation between Christianity and Judaism.
 The victory strengthened the new Flavian dynasty, which commemorated it through monumental constructions and coinage, imposed a punitive tax on all Jews, and increased military presence in the region.
-The Jewish–Roman wars culminated in the Bar Kokhba revolt (132–136 CE), the last major attempt to restore Jewish independence, which resulted in even more catastrophic consequences.
+The Jewish–Roman wars culminated in the Bar Kokhba Revolt (132–136), the last major attempt to restore Jewish independence, which resulted in even more catastrophic consequences.